cordt-sei/teledesk/README.md

 ## Features

-- **Team Workflow**: Forward messages from whitelisted Telegram users directly to Slack, with acknowledgment alerts
+- **Team Workflow**: Forward messages from any Telegram chat to Slack, with reaction-based acknowledgment alerts
-- **Support Workflow**: Users can create and interact through Zendesk support tickets directly in Telegram
+- **Support Workflow**: Users can create and interact with Zendesk support tickets directly in Telegram

 ## Architecture

 The application runs two separate Node.js processes:

 - **Bot Process**: Handles Telegram interactions and message forwarding
-- **Webhook Process**: Handles Slack interaction callbacks and acknowledgments
+- **Webhook Process**: Handles the web server for test endpoints and manual acknowledgments
+- **Reaction-Based Acknowledgment**: Uses polling to detect reactions on Slack messages for acknowledgments

 State is shared between processes through file-based persistence.